maksimhrybok/maksimhrybok/README.md

 ###

 <p align="left">As a budding programmer independently mastering web development, I am proficient in HTML, CSS, and JavaScript, and have already gained experience in creating a number of great projects based on them.
 Continuous self-learning is an integral part of my development process.
 I am only at the beginning of this exciting journey, and I am confident that even more interesting and captivating challenges lie ahead of me.</p>
 <br>- 📚 Completed courses HTML/CSS/JavaScript on Udemy.com.
-And I am now diving into learning Python.<br>
+And I am now diving into learning React.js.<br>

 ###